jharenza/drive-template/README.md

 ### The resulting directory structure
 ------------

-The directory structure of your new project looks like this:
+The directory structure of your lab looks like this:

 ```
 ├── README.md
-├── apps
-│   ├── README.md
-│   ├── bin
-│   ├── include
-│   ├── lib
-│   ├── opt
-│   ├── src
-│   └── tools
 ├── archive
 │   ├── README.md
 │   ├── arcus